Achievement Relative to Opportunity Guidelines

 • A staff member with an impairment has been employed as an academic for seven years.
 This year they took nearly three months sick leave.
 Prior to that, and after their return to work, they worked reduced hours.
 They are applying for promotion and although their achievements during the last eighteen months have been significantly less than in previous years, the committee is satisfied that taking these personal circumstances into account, they have reached the standard for promotion.

-• An applicant for promotion has been caring for small children at home during Covid-19 restrictions.
-They have put additional time and effort into online teaching and have had excellent student feedback.
-However, their research outputs have been less than planned due to the higher teaching workload and caring responsibilities.
+• An applicant for promotion was caring for small children at home during Covid-19 restrictions.
+They put additional time and effort into online teaching and have had excellent student feedback.
+However, their research outputs were less than anticipated during this period due to the higher teaching workload and caring responsibilities.
 The lower number of research outputs and strong teaching contribution can be taken into consideration as part of a holistic assessment of the promotion application.

 Examples of what is NOT achievement relative to opportunity